 So what’s a frequent flier to do?

 Stay hydrated – There’s a reason you’re always thirsty and your skin feels dry during flights.
-The humidity levels in airplane cabins are usually around 20%, much lower than the 40% and up in our regular environments.
+The humidity levels in aeroplane cabins are usually around 20%, much lower than the 40% and up in our regular environments.
 Proper hydration while flying is crucial.
-A bottle of water is a great option, but for something more flavourful, sip on a vitamin-packed drink from Joe and the Juice.
-With names like Pick Me Up, Power Shake, Iron Man and Green Shield, these aren’t ordinary juices.

-Keep the balance – Eat a mix of whole grains, fresh vegetables and lean protein, like Wetherspoon’s new superfood pasta or rainbow salad, loaded with peppers, butternut squash, kale, lentils and more.
-Top either with chicken, salmon, halloumi or mozzarella for a protein boost.
+Keep the balance – Eat a mix of whole grains, fresh vegetables and lean protein, like Wetherspoon’s quinoa salad or Mangalorean roasted cauliflower & spinach curry.
 Balanced, fibre-rich meals like these will help you digest slowly, regulate your blood sugar levels, and keep you full until you reach your destination.

 Customise your meals – Even though you’re not cooking, you can still customise your meals to make them healthier.
-Take an example from Giraffe, which offers no-bun burgers, served with slices of avocado and tomato and an herb salad.
-If you’re dining in at a restaurant, request no added salt in your meal and add your own at the table.
+Take an example from Giraffe, which offers no-bun burgers, or a rainbow salad instead of fries.
 Ask for salad dressing and sauces on the side so you can control the amount.
 Instead of mayonnaise and cheese, use herbs, citrus and olive oil to give your food a piquant pop.

 Make good choices all day – At breakfast, skip the greasy bacon butties and the decadent pancakes.
-Instead opt for an egg white omelette with fresh salsa or porridge topped with fruit and seeds, nutritious choices available on Giraffe’s Healthy Mornings menu.
+Instead opt for an egg-white omelette or porridge topped with fruit and seeds, nutritious choices available on Giraffe’s Healthy Mornings menu.
 For lunch and dinner, stick to whole grains, healthy proteins and lots of veggies.
-Try All Bar One’s vegan Miso Rice Bowl or their peri-peri grilled chicken with a side salad.
+Try All Bar One’s baked salmon fillet or beetroot, feta and walnut salad.

 Buy snacks to eat during flight – Many short-haul flights offer small or no complimentary snacks.
 Purchasing snacks on-board the plane means choosing from a limited and often expensive selection.
-Save money and maximise choice by stocking up before you fly at airport stores like M&S Simply Food and Boots.
+Save money and maximise choice by stocking up before you fly at airport stores like Boots.
 Granola bars, whole fruit, unsalted nuts, baked crisps and pretzels all make tasty and filling snacks.